How to get emergency custody of a child?

 These orders are more likely to be issued in cases of setting a temporary parenting plan, if a parent fails to return a child as the court mandated, domestic violence, or sudden proof of substance abuse, neglect, or rape.
 However, the court will take into account when the evidence emerged; for example, if you’ve known neglect was occurring for months, the court may consider you don’t believe it to be an emergency, and will allow the other parent to defend themselves.
 On the other hand, if you suspected it but lacked proper evidence until that moment, the court is likely to issue the order immediately.

-The most common type of orders requested and issued are called “Emergency Verified Pick Up Orders”.
+How to get emergency custody of a child? – The most common type of orders requested and issued are called “Emergency Verified Pick Up Orders”.

 These occur when a parent with visiting rights or some physical custody fails to deliver the child at the appointed time.
 In this event, especially if there is a suspicion that such parent might have taken the child away, the pick up order is rapidly issued, and local law enforcement (usually the sheriff’s office) go to retrieve the child.
 As you might expect, the situation becomes more problematic when the child is across county, or even state lines, as the cross-jurisdictional factor is added.
 If this situation was to happen, the other parent would likely be punished by the court, perhaps by restricting their future visiting time.
 As was previously stated, in order to request this you do need court documents stating your custodial or time sharing rights to the child in question or to be a mother who borned the child out of wedlock and has not established the father’s legal rights.